eye-division/jennyblyth/_gallery/day-bowman.md

   score and scorch the Earth in **Marking Out The Boundaries** are set against high blue skies, whilst Gerry’s ethereal white **Angels** capture the ravages of climate change and conflict.

-  ***Marking Out the Boundaries*** explore the management of land, the criteria and contentious issues arising around the controlled burning of moorlands to inhibit wild fires, and the marking out of the land for such - the pros and cons of rewilding - how we manage and manipulate the landscape.
-Day captures the texture and colours of the moors with strong lines demarcating zones to be burnt where rust-coloured earth, hot flames and the black of charred stubble are set against sky blues.
-As ever she brings energy and passion to the canvas whilst finding the poetry within.

-  Day's work has developed coherently over many years from the wild places on the edge of urbanity in a progression: ***Edgelands, Urban Wastelands, Plashy Places*** and ***Seaside Citadels,*** to borders in ***Marking Out The Boundaries***.

   **Previous Exhibitions** below with **Jenny Blyth Fine Art** at Carey Blyth